-Sustainability focuses on business processes and methods, rather than a specific food, fibre or feed production.
-It integrates financial, environmental and societal values to create a “triple bottom line” when analyzing the consequences of the business as a whole.
+Sustainability focuses on business processes and methods rather than specific food, fiber, or feed production.
+It integrates financial, environmental, and societal values to create a “triple bottom line” when analyzing the consequences of the business as a whole.

 This is very contrasting from a completely profit-driven strategy, where businesses avail financially but often at the expense of the environment and society.
 Given the limited supply of natural resources, agriculture that is ineffective or damaging to needed resources may ultimately exhaust the resources or the ability to produce them.

-Everyone who participates in food production – farmers, producers, retailers, buyers play part in enhancing sustainable farming.
+Everyone who participates in food production – farmers, producers, retailers, and buyers play a part in enhancing sustainable farming.

 Sustainable farming links different sides of science, engineering, and communications.

 Sustainable farming nowadays is more than just a bunch of methods and techniques.
-This is a dialogue, work on solving complex problems about how we produce food.
+This is a dialogue, working on solving complex problems about how we produce food.

 Background of Sustainable Farming

-The food crop has grown significantly 1950s, thanks to innovation, industrialization, fertilizers and government strategies that helped to increase crop yields.
-Thus, these innovations allowed the farmworkers, firstly, to reduce manual labor, secondly produce more products.
+The food crop grew significantly 1950s, thanks to innovation, industrialization, fertilizers, and government strategies that helped to increase crop yields.
+Thus, these innovations allowed the farmworkers, firstly, to reduce manual labor, secondly, produce more products.

-These changes brought good results, and reduced many risks, but also led to significant costs.
+These changes brought good results, reduced many risks, and led to significant costs.
 For example, consumption of the upper soil layer, pollution of groundwater, and the destruction of family farms are noticeable.